DiedrichsenLab/SUITPy/docs/source/index.rst

 ..
-SUITPy documentation master file, created by sphinx-quickstart on Tue Aug 11 12:46:22 2020.
+SUITPy documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 SUITPy Documentation
 ====================
-SUITPy is a Python toolbox dedicated to the analysis of imaging data of the human cerebellum.
-It provides a subset of the SUIT toolbox for Matlab (https://github.com/jdiedrichsen/suit).
+SUITPy is a Python toolbox for the analysis of imaging data from the human cerebellum.
+With the new version 2 release it will have most of the functionality of the SUIT toolbox for Matlab (https://github.com/jdiedrichsen/suit).
-Currently, only mapping of volume data to the flatmap and display of the flatmap are implemented.
+The newest developments will be implemented in the Python version.

 .. toctree::
    :maxdepth: 1